Walking in Love.

-Donations on this website are not being made to a charitable organization or foundation.
+Gifts on this website are not being made to a charitable organization or foundation.
 It is neither a public or private charity, nor is it a private foundation.
-Donations are not tax-deductible.
+Gifts are not tax-deductible.

 Personal information provided to us by you is collected on this site and being protected by an encrypted SSL certificate.
 Email and phone information will only be shared with the site administrator for the management of recurring donations.
-An email will be sent to you following your first transaction with detailed information on how you can manage, change, or cancel your recurring donation at anytime.
+An email will be sent to you following your first gift with detailed information on how you can manage, change, or cancel your recurring gifts at anytime.

 All donations are being distributed and sent to a bank account held by Krystal Helbig and should be regarded as a gift.
 An individual is allowed an annual exclusion of $14,000 to each individual they give a gift to.
 Any amount over $14,000 given to an individual in a year is subject to a federal gift tax.The giver is responsible for the tax and not the recipient of the gift.